 The Investment Partnership contributed substantially all of its investments in Apollo Investment Fund VI, L.P. (together with its parallel investment vehicles, "Apollo Investment Fund VI") and Apollo Investment Fund VII, L.P. (together with its parallel investment vehicles, "Apollo Investment Fund VII") as a result of the Transaction, except for two of the Investment Partnership's co-investments in Apollo Investment Fund VI that were pending the receipt of required regulatory consents, which were ultimately granted on July 29, 2013.
 Following receipt of the required regulatory consents, the Investment Partnership, through a subsidiary, transferred its remaining investments to Athene Holding on July 29, 2013, which resulted in a net realized loss of \$121.6 million.
-For the three and nine months ended September 30, 2013, the Investment Partnership had a net increase in unrealized appreciation of \$128.6 million and \$152.1 million, respectively, related to its private equity co-investments.
+For the year ended December 31, 2013, the net increase in unrealized appreciation on these investments was \$152.1 million.